Myanmar's new economic zone attracts foreign interest but local ire

 It also expects the special economic zone to process exports worth $350 million by 2018.

-But last month villagers travelled to Tokyo to present their concerns to Thilawa SEZ investors, including the main conduit for Japan's overseas development aid, JICA.
+But last month villagers traveled to Tokyo to present their concerns to Thilawa SEZ investors, including the main conduit for Japan's overseas development aid, JICA.

 JICA told the Thomson Reuters Foundation that it would not comment on whether will invest in the second phase.